Crowns and bridges are perfect for restoring strength and integrity to a damaged tooth.

 - Porcelain bonded to metal: The metal alloys mentioned above are used as a base which is then encased with ceramic porcelain to ensure a natural look.
 May last for 10-20 years; tooth-coloured; moderate-to-high initial cost; should only be used in any area where grinding habits are not present.

 - Porcelain crowns – Pure porcelain crowns are now being used more extensively in aesthetic areas; however, anything over a three-unit bridge constructed from ceramic alone is not advisable.
-May last for 10-20 years; moderate-to-high initial cost; should only be used in any area where grinding habits are not present; used when aesthetics is important.
+May last for 10-20 years; moderate-to-high initial cost; should only be used in any area where grinding habits are not present; used when aesthetics are important.

 The type of crown your dentist recommends will depend on the tooth involved and sometimes on your preference.
 Depending on the size and placement of the crown required, composite crowns can be an option.
 No matter what option is right for you, the crown or bridge will be designed to complement your tooth’s natural colour and composition.

 Depending on the situation, a bridge or a crown should last for approximately ten years, if the supporting teeth stay healthy.
-It is important though that you maintain regular dental check-ups over this time, because if something starts going wrong with the crown it can more easily be corrected at an early stage.
+It is important though that you maintain regular dental check-ups over this time because if something starts going wrong with the crown it can more easily be corrected at an early stage.
 If you take care of your dental crowns and bridges properly, they can last many, many years.